slager/ebirdfiltercompare/README.md

 ![BTYW example](https://github.com/slager/ebird_filter_compare/blob/master/btyw.png)

-To get the required files, click "Clone or Download" above, then go find the zipped file on your computer, and unzip the contents into a new folder, which is by default named "ebird\_filter\_compare-master".
+To get the required files, click "Clone or Download" above, then go find the zipped file on your computer, and unzip (extract) the contents, which will appear in a new folder named something like "ebird\_filter\_compare-master".

 -------------------------------------------------------------------------------------------------------------------